 We are pleased to announce that to commemorate the bicentenary of the Hunterian Museum, the first conservator William Clift is now ‘blogging’ his 1813 diary.

-Louise King, Archivist, will be supporting him by adding pictures and explanations, where necessary, to help the 21st century reader.
+Archivist Louise King will be supporting him by adding pictures and explanations, where necessary, to help 21st century readers.

 Posts will go up monthly for the rest of the bicentenary year.

-We regularly exhibit reproductions of items from the archive collections in the display cases in The Royal College of Surgeons of England Library, and in the display cases on the ground floor by the Council Room and Committee Rooms 2 and 3.
-Current exhibitions are:
+We regularly exhibit reproductions of items from the archive collections in the display cases in the Royal College of Surgeons of England Library, and in the display cases on the ground floor by the Council Room and Committee Rooms 2 and 3.

 Archives opening hours